phar/r00tzIoTCTF/README.md

 TODO: more logging
 TODO test normal workflow
-TODO firmware update unzip and execute
-TODO configuration for cloud hostname, cloud heartbeat frequency TODO add html template tag if the switch is running in off line mode TODO about page on the switch should be populated with something TODO factory restore needs testing/debugging
+TODO cloud heartbeat frequency
+TODO about page on the switch should be populated with something TODO factory restore needs testing/debugging
+TODO factory reset option in gui, actually check session to prevent trivial reset
 </pre>